 What to Expect During Diagnosis

-How your doctor approaches the diagnosis will, of course, depend on the big picture.
+Of course, how your doctor approaches the diagnosis will depend on the big picture.
 Accompanying signs and symptoms should be considered and guide diagnostic testing.

-If you are visiting an eye doctor because your pupils do not appear normal, you will likely have a complete eye exam.
+If you visit an eye doctor because your pupils do not appear normal, you will likely have a complete eye exam.
 This will include dilation of the pupil so the doctor can visually inspect the inside of your eye.

 If you visit your doctor, other diagnostic tests may include: